-One of the sadder and more surreal sagas in the recent history of the NFL took yet another big turn on Wednesday.
-Tight end Aaron Hernandez, once thought to be one of the rising young stars in the league, was led from his home in handcuffs.
-A few hours later, he was arraigned and charged with murder.
+One of the sadder and more surreal sagas in the history of the NFL took yet another big turn on Thursday.

 Before we go any farther, it's absolutely essential that we remember the most important thing about this entire situation.
-A young man lost his life.
-Odin Lloyd was much more than just a 27-year-old semi-pro football player.
-He was somebody's brother, somebody's son, somebody's friend.
+Three young people are dead.

-Not only is Lloyd dead, but it now appears that authorities believe Hernandez was responsible for that heinous act.
-His NFL career is all but certainly over.
+Not only are Lloyd, Daniel de Abreu and Safiro Furtado dead, but authorities believe Hernandez was responsible for those heinous acts.
+His NFL career is certainly over.
 He may well spend the rest of his life in prison.

 As this mess has unfolded, many people have wondered aloud just what the hell happened.
-How did Aaron Hernandez go from NFL star to accused murderer?
+How did Aaron Hernandez go from NFL star to accused triple-murderer?